Governor George F. Allen

 Prior to working for George Allen, Paul was Counsel to Senator Gordon Smith of Oregon and Majority Staff Director of the House Agriculture Committee.
 During 2007-2009, Paul was a Vice President of Federal Public Affairs for McGuireWoods Consulting where he lobbied for a variety of business clients.
 Paul is a graduate of the University of Notre Dame and the Notre Dame Law School.

-Tim joined Governor Allen’s team in February 2008 as the Governor’s Executive Assistant at George Allen Strategies.
-Previously, he was the Senior Research Assistant on Fred Thompson’s presidential campaign.
+Tim joined Governor Allen’s team in February 2008 as Executive Assistant at George Allen Strategies.
+Previously, he was the Senior Research Assistant for Fred Thompson’s 2008 presidential campaign.

-Tim graduated with a B.A. in Government and History from Hamilton College in Clinton, New York, where he played on the college hockey team.
-Tim was born in Washington, D.C. and raised in Potomac, Maryland, where he met the future Mrs. Nussbaum in kindergarten.
-They live in Arlington, Virginia.
+Currently, Tim is pursuing an MBA at the George Washington University School of Business.
+Tim graduated with a B.A. in Government and History from Hamilton College in Clinton, New York, where he played on the men’s intercollegiate ice hockey team.
+Tim was born in Washington, D.C. and raised in Potomac, Maryland.
+He met his future wife in kindergarten and lives with her in Arlington, Virginia with their dog Riley.